Identity Unknown (1945 film): Plot

 World War II is ending.
 On a hospital ship heading home, Major Williams, a doctor, talks to a soldier suffering from amnesia.
 He is the only survivor of a group of four men defending a French farmhouse that was dive-bombed by German aircraft.
 All their dog tags were blown off.
 He chooses the name Johnny March for himself, and asks for the names and addresses of the men.
-The train taking him to an Army hospital stops at Bridgeton, Conn., the first on his list.
+The train taking him to an Army hospital stops at Bridgeton, Connecticut, the first on his list.
 Unthinkingly, he gets off, and is reported as AWOL.

 At the house, he introduces himself to Sally as a friend of her late husband.
 She and her housemates invite him to stay.
 He asks her out for dinner, and she soon realizes that he did not know her husband at all.
 Johnny stops her from committing suicide and explains everything, showing her the list.
 When he heads for West Virginia, they kiss goodbye.

 A young boy opens the door and throws his arms around him enthusiastically, believing he is his father, in spite of being told he would not return from the war.
 The boy unlocks the door to his father's office.
 The man was an architect.
 Johnny tries to draw and realizes he is not Tommy's father.
 The boy's babysitter arrives.
 Johnny tells him his father was a brave man and salutes him goodbye.